MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 ### Shallow fetch

 > [!IMPORTANT]
-> New pipelines created after September 2022 have **Shallow fetch** enabled by default and configured with a depth of 1.
+> New pipelines created after the [September 2022 Azure DevOps sprint 209 update](/azure/devops/release-notes/2022/sprint-209-update) have **Shallow fetch** enabled by default and configured with a depth of 1.
+Previously the default was not to shallow fetch.

 To disable shallow fetch, you can perform one of the following two options.